scurry222/Modern_React/Notes/Rendering_Lists/Rendering_Lists.md

 </ul>
 ```

 But keep in mind, React needs a unique **key** prop to each list item!!
-It will yell a t you if you forget, but it also helps React know which items change throughout different renders of the component.
+It will yell at you if you forget, but it also helps React know which items change throughout different renders of the component.